orbisvicis/dmvision/README.rst

         , geckodriver_path = "/path/to/geckodriver"
         )

+    # Provide the path to the Vosk model.
+The Vosk speech
+    # recognition toolkit is used to solve Google reCAPTCHAs.
+    vosk_info = dmvision.VoskInfo\
+        ( model_path = "/path/to/vosk/model"
+        )

     # Configure the service as required though the
     # defaults should suffice and have been omitted.
     other_info = dmvision.OtherInfo()